XENONnT/admix/docs/usage.rst

 Usage
 =====

-advanced data management in XENON (aDMIX) allows you to run //stand alone// tasks which are decribed below.
+advanced data management in XENON (aDMIX) allows you to run //stand alone// tasks which are described below.
 The purpose of the standalone tasks is to connect Rucio interactions (uploads, downloads and transfers) with the meta database (mongoDB interface).
 Furthermore, the aDMIX package offers a simple way interact with the Rucio catalogue or with the grid locations directly.

 Standalone Tasks in aDMIX
 +++++++++++++++++++++++++